numberly/flask-stupe/README.rst

 Here is a comparison of a bare Flask application and its equivalent Stupeflask version.
-They both rely on MongoDB, handle input and output in JSON, and allow to create or retrieve an user.
+They both rely on MongoDB, handle input and output in JSON, and allow to create an user and retrieve one or more.

 +--------------------------------------------------------+-----------------------------------------------------+
 | **Bare Flask**                                         | **With Stupeflask**                                 |